All data lineage initiatives should be based on a set of essential steps for effective implementation and use of the metadata

 Step 1: Identify key business drivers for data lineage

-A company should have serious reasons to start documenting data lineage.
+A company should have serious reasons to start documenting metadata such as data lineage.
 Some of these reasons might be:

 - legislation requirements